 During this Middle Age period of history, there is a sort of gap in the vision of the Daniel 2 image.
 The reason for that can be explained thus: the image symbolizes only those empires that had conquered, or would conquer, the nation of Israel.

-But there has been no nation of Israel since it was dismantled by the Romans in 70 A.D. and the Jews scattered throughout the world.
+But there has been no nation of Israel since it was dismantled by the Romans in 70 A.D. and the Jewish people scattered throughout the world.
 As a result there is a sort of break, a span of time that is skipped over, not recorded in the image vision.
+(Again, Footnote 1 at the end of Post 8 has more information on this.)
 However, now that Israel has re-appeared on the stage of history, then it is time for the last empire – the “iron and clay” in the feet of the image – to manifest itself.
-(For more information on this subject, see “Appendix” at the end of Post 8.)

 Strictly speaking, this historical era won’t start until the Antichrist and his forces have conquered the modern nation of Israel.
 However, we can observe plenty of groundwork being laid now in preparation for the rise to power of this final regime.